 Waitangi Day (6 February) commemorates the signing of the Treaty of Waitangi between Māori and the British Crown in 1840.
 It has sometimes been the focus of protests about breaches of the treaty.
 This is one of the holidays that is observed on the following Monday if it falls in the weekend.

 Easter has religious significance for Christians.
 Many people enjoy hot cross buns and chocolate eggs.
-Easter is in March or April, though the date changes each year.
-Good Friday and Easter Monday are holidays.
+Easter is in March or April – the date changes each year.
+Both Good Friday and Easter Monday are holidays.

-Queen’s Birthday is the first Monday in June – not the actual date of the queen’s birthday.
+King’s Birthday is the first Monday in June – not the actual date of the monarch’s birthday.

 Labour Day was first celebrated in 1890 by trade unionists, who wanted the eight-hour working day extended to all workers.
-It became a public holiday in 1899, and is the fourth Monday in October.
+It became a public holiday in 1899 and is always observed on the fourth Monday in October.